Writing on el Camino Real

 Katharine, When She Smiled by Joyce Harmon: For me, Georgette Heyer’s novels set the gold standard.
 Katharine, When She Smiled has all the elements of a Heyer novel: above average style, interesting characters, good plot, excellent dialog, and, well, an appropriately period “feel”.
 There’s no sex, which is a plus for me.
 I don’t object to explicit sex if it’s actually integral to the story, but it seldom is.
 I am now going to seek out Ms. Harmon’s other novels.

-Photo by Matt Briney on Unsplash.
+Not eighteenth century (although New Mexico was colonized by the Spanish in the sixteenth century): I just like New Mexico.
 Nice picture of Territorial style windows in an old adobe building, the trim painted in turquoise blue, as is often the case.
 This may be in Old Town, Albuquerque or in Santa Fé.

 Get new content delivered directly to your inbox.